-Uncover the story of Penzance by walking its official trail.
-This easy route takes in the town’s history and some of its most interesting landmarks.
+Uncover the story of Penzance by walking its official trail, taking in the towns history and some of its most interesting landmarks.

 1. St John’s Hall